cairo-book/cairo-book/src/ch99-01-04-01-voting-contract.md

 - Calling contracts: Interacting with external functions that only read from the state.
 These functions do not alter the state of the network, so they don't require fees or signing.
 - Invoking contracts: Interacting with external functions that can write to the state.
 These functions do alter the state of the network and require fees and signing.

 We will setup a local development node using `katana` to deploy the voting contract.
 Then, we'll interact with the contract by calling and invoking its functions.
 You can also use the Goerli Testnet instead of `katana`.
 However, we recommend using `katana` for local development and testing.
-You can find the complete tutorial for `katana` on [Chapter 4](https://book.starknet.io/chapter_3/katana.html) of the Starknet Book.
+You can find the complete tutorial for `katana` in the [Local Development with Katana](https://book.starknet.io/chapter_3/katana.html) chapter of the Starknet Book.

 ### The `katana` local Starknet node

 `katana` is designed to support local development by the [Dojo team](https://github.com/dojoengine/dojo/blob/main/crates/katana/README.md).
 It will allow you to do everything you need to do with Starknet, but locally.
 It is a great tool for development and testing.

-To install `katana` from the source code, please refer to the [katana subchapter in Chapter 4](https://book.starknet.io/chapter_3/katana.html) of the Starknet Book.
+To install `katana` from the source code, please refer to the [Local Development with Katana](https://book.starknet.io/chapter_3/katana.html) chapter of the Starknet Book.

 Once you have `katana` installed, you can start the local Starknet node with: